 What Does Whey Protein do?

-Food with protein in high levels, like cottage cheese, tuna and shrimp and avocados, are relied on to help with many physical ailments and to boost overall health.
+in high levels, like cottage cheese, tuna and shrimp and avocados, are relied on to help with many physical ailments and to boost overall health.
 Research shows that whey proteins are helpful in many of these same health-related situations, for athletes and health enthusiasts alike.
 A few of the issues whey protein supplements are called on to assist with are:

 – Athletes love whey protein for its reputation for helping increase muscle mass and strength when used in conjunction with a strength training program.